 Depending on how detail oriented I need to be or how much research that I need to do, I know that I have about three hours a day for that intensity.
 After that, I will need to do other tasks that do not take as much effort and energy.
 My best times are usually from 11:30 am – 1:30 pm and from 2 pm – 4:00 pm.
 If I have reading and research to do, I protect that time frame so that I will be at my best to work on my clients needs.
 I check email once in the morning and once in the late afternoon.
 I scan the news in the morning and late afternoon.
 I check Twitter and facebook mid-day and late afternoon.
 I have this routine and I don’t waste any brain energy trying to figure out what I am going to do or not do next.
 Routines and habits help you conserve brain energy.

-We all have them, the mixed feeling or conflicting thoughts.
+Conflicts inside our mind We all have them, the mixed feeling or conflicting thoughts.
 What does it do to us?
 How do they make us feel?
 They stress us out.
 They make us tired both emotionally and physically.
 We stay paralyzed because we don’t want to make a wrong decision.
 It hurts us worse to make a wrong decision than it does to make a potentially right decision.
+April 20, 2022

-Internal conflict is the experience of having opposing psychological beliefs, desires, impulses or feelings.
+Internal conflicting thoughts is the experience of having opposing psychological beliefs, desires, impulses or feelings.

 A few examples: